yasinkuyu/binance-trader/README.md

     Thanks all for your contributions...

 ## Roadmap
     - Order tracking
     - Binance/Bittrex/HitBTC/Liqui Arbitrage
-- GUI (PHP)

 ---